aibolem/RAMDanceToolkitwiki/RAM-API-Reference-MotionExtractor.md

 [[/Images/API-motionExtractor/pic-triangle.png]]

-**ramMotionExtractor::getPositionAt Method** returns global position you selected.
+The **ramMotionExtractor::getPositionAt** method returns global position you selected.
 If no port is chosen, it will return point(0,0,0).

 Other getter methods for getting informatiom from a port are as follows: